-Shareholder Proposals for 2025 Annual Meeting
+Shareholder Proposals for the 2026 Annual Meeting

-A shareholder who would like a proposal considered for inclusion in the Company's proxy statement relating to the Company's 2025 annual meeting pursuant to Rule 14a-8 under the Exchange Act, must be received by the Corporate Secretary of the Company no later than November 29, 2024 and must otherwise comply with Rule 14a-8.
-Any shareholder proposals received outside of the Rule 14a-8 procedure for consideration at the Company's 2025 annual meeting must be received by the Company between January 8, 2025 and February 7, 2025.
-If, however, the date of the 2025 annual meeting is scheduled for a date more than 30 calendar days from the anniversary date of this year's Annual Meeting, the shareholder notice described above will be deemed timely if it is received not later than the close of business on the later of the 90th calendar day prior to such annual meeting and the 10th calendar day after public disclosure of the date of such meeting.
-Such proposals must be addressed to the Corporate Secretary of the Company at 220 Alhambra Circle, Coral Gables, Florida 33134.
-If the Company does not receive such notice within the time frame described above, the notice will be considered untimely, and the proposal may not be brought.
-In addition to satisfying the requirements under our Bylaws, to comply with the universal proxy rules, a person who intends to solicit proxies in support of director nominees other than the Company's nominees must provide notice to solicit the holders of shares representing at least 67% of the voting power of the shares of the Company's Class A Voting Common Stock entitled to vote in the election of directors in support of director nominees other than the Company's nominees.
+A shareholder who would like a proposal considered for inclusion in the Company's proxy statement relating to the Company's 2026 annual meeting pursuant to Rule 14a-8 under the Exchange Act, must be received by the Corporate Secretary of the Company no later than November 28, 2025 and must otherwise comply with Rule 14a-8.
+Any shareholder proposals received outside of the Rule 14a-8 procedure for consideration at the Company's 2026 annual meeting must be received by the Company between January 7, 2026 and February 6, 2026.
+If, however, the date of the 2026 annual meeting is scheduled for a date more than 30 calendar days from the anniversary date of this year's Annual Meeting, the shareholder notice described above will be deemed timely if it is received not later than the close of business on the later of the 90th calendar day prior to such annual meeting and the 10th calendar day after public disclosure of the date of such meeting.

+Our Bylaws provide certain requirements as to the form and content of a Nominating Shareholder's notice.
+These provisions may preclude shareholders from making nominations for directors at an annual meeting of shareholders.
+In order for shareholders to give timely notice of nominations for directors for inclusion and consideration in connection with the 2026 annual meeting, notice must be submitted by the same deadline as disclosed above under the advance notice provisions of our bylaws.
+In addition to satisfying the requirements under our Bylaws, to comply with the universal proxy rules, a person who intends to solicit proxies in support of director nominees other than the Company's nominees must provide notice to the Company that sets forth the information required by Rule 14a-19(b) under the Exchange Act, including a statement that such person intends to solicit the holders of shares representing at least 67% of the voting power of the shares of the Company's Class A Voting Common Stock entitled to vote in the election of directors in support of director nominees other than the Company's nominees.